Narnach/microscope/Readme.md

 Contrary to their choices (Javascript, plain HTML, raw CSS, Bootstrap), I'm starting with different tools, because they are (close to) what I'm used to from the Ruby on Rails world.

-* CoffeeScript to replace the raw JavaScript
+* CoffeeScript to replace the raw JavaScript.
 * Jade as a templating language.
-It's close to [Slim](http://slim-lang.com/)
+It's close to [Slim](http://slim-lang.com/).
-* Zurb Foundation for Sites to replace Bootstrap
+* Zurb Foundation for Sites to replace Bootstrap.
 * [SASS](http://sass-lang.com/), because raw CSS is just too verbose.

 Live demo
 ---

-This app has been deployed to http://narnach-microscope.meteor.com so you can see how it works.
-The code is hosted at https://github.com/narnach/microscope
+This app has been deployed to http://narnach-microscope.meteor.com/ so you can see how it works.

 Useful links
 ---